Jill Swarbrick Banks MA , BA .

 professional since: 1992

-I use paint to try to escort the viewer to a "transcendental" level...
-I choose to call this; 21st century 'Lyrical Abstraction' as it feels the right pocket for it.
+viewer into a "transcendental" level...
+I choose to call this 21st century 'Lyrical Abstraction' as it feels the right pocket for it.

 I recently had the pleasure of seeing first-hand the artwork of the veteran artist Roger Dean.
-Roger is the chap that created the magical artwork for the prog rock era bands: Yes, Uriah Heep, Gentle Giant, etc. His other-worldly landscapes float in blended hues which are placed within supernatural skies and mysterious terrains.
-They beguile the eye, emerging and transporting us to somewhere beautiful and profound, these other-worldy places I really appreciate in Roger's work and when you play the music at the same time, its just ...fabulous!
-I worked for many years in record shops and I think gazing at record cover artwork like this must have seeped into me.
+Roger is the chap that created the magical imagery for the prog rock era bands Yes, Uriah Heep, Gentle Giant, etc. His other-worldly landscapes float in blended hues which are placed within supernatural skies and mysterious terrains.
+They beguile the eye, emerging and transporting us to somewhere beautiful and profound.
+These other-worldy places I really appreciate in Roger's work and when you listen to the music at the same time, its just ... fabulous!
+I worked in record shops in the 70s & 80s & I think that gazing at record cover artwork like this must have seeped into me.

-It is about pure escapism.
-I love gently skimming in thin layers, gradually building a real feeling of depth with always aiming to maintaining a beauty.
+I suppose it is all about an escape to memory.
+I love gently skimming in thin layers, gradually building the feeling of depth, always aiming to maintaining a profound beauty.

 The truth of landscape painting for me is to take you somewhere else, somewhere completely out of the ordinary and for you to invent your own narrative from your own life experiences.
 I never want" to join up the dots", that's your adventure.